 Ride the roller coaster

 Understanding that the summer before college will be a roller coaster for everyone is the first step.
 Understanding that you are not alone, but are on this ride with your student – and with thousands of other parents – may help.
 This is a summer of patience – and a test of your ability to “go with the flow.”
 Talk to your student about your concerns – but only a little.
-Encourage your student to share her feelings – but understand if she doesn’t want to.
+Encourage your student to share their feelings – but understand if they don’t want to.
 Make lists of things to do and/or pack – but be prepared if your student ignores them.

 And while you are being patient with your student, remember to be patient with yourself.
 You may be feeling the transition intersection as well.
 No longer a high school parent, but not yet a college parent, you may be unsure of your own role.
 Find some time for yourself, talk to other parents – especially those who have already made this transition, and read some books (or perhaps College Parent Central posts!) to familiarize yourself with what to expect.